Anni-Zou/Meta-CoT/README.md

 ## Datasets

-Download the datasets from the following repository and put them under `dataset` and `log`:
+Download the datasets from the following repository and put them under `./dataset` and `./log`:

 ```
 https://github.com/kojima-takeshi188/zero_shot_cot/tree/main/dataset